brouberol/knowledge-base/en/_posts/2017-01-04-how-to-start-with-your-private-docker-registry.md

 ## Create a namespace

 Before pushing an image, you need to create a new namespace from the manager.
-To understand what a namespace is, here's how is architectured a Docker Registry:
+To understand what a namespace is, let's detail the composition of a Docker image URI:

 ```
-registry_url/namespace/image:tag
+[registry_url]/namespace/image:tag
 ```

-* The regitry URL, if not specified, is the official Docker Hub.
-Otherwise, it helps Docker to find the registry you want to contact.
+* The registry URL, if not specified, is the official Docker Hub ([docker.io](docker.io)).
+Otherwise, it indicates to Docker where to find the registry you want to contact.
 * **The namespace is like a folder where you will put multiple images**
 * The image is the name of your image
-* The tag is like a version of your image (by default, latest) and allows you to easily deploy a precise version of an image
+* The tag is like a version of your image (by default, `latest`) and allows you to easily deploy a precise version of an image

 Namespaces can be created from the **Namespaces/Images** tab.
-You only have to provide a name which will be used further to push and pull images.
+You only have to provide a name which will be further used to push and pull images.

 ![Namespace creation](/kb/images/2017-01-04-how-to-start-with-your-private-docker-registry/namespace_creation.png)

-## Add some permissions to your namespace
+## Configure your namespace permissions

-Once your namespace is created, you can select it from the dropdown list and see some details about it, like images it contains and manage permissions.
+Once your namespace is created, you can select it from the dropdown list and inspect the images it contains, and manage its access permissions.

 ![Namespace details](/kb/images/2017-01-04-how-to-start-with-your-private-docker-registry/namespace_details.png)

-Just add the previously created user as admin (for example) and this user will be able to pull/push on the entire namespace.
+Just add the previously created user as admin (for example) and this user will be able to pull/push images on the entire namespace.

 ![User permissions add](/kb/images/2017-01-04-how-to-start-with-your-private-docker-registry/user_permissions_add.png)